-Course Course Length of Description Number Name Course 8810 Art & Semester or Introduces students to new art experiences as well as builds on concepts and Design Year - skills learned in previous art classes.
-This class combines both 2-dimensional Alternate and 3-dimensional art.
-Examples of 2-dimensional experiences may Days include the following: drawing, painting, tessellation design, etching, and paper arts.
+Course Course Length of Description Number Name Course 8810 Art & Design Semester or Year - Alternate Days Introduces students to new art experiences as well as builds on concepts and skills learned in previous art classes.
+This class combines both 2-dimensional and 3-dimensional art.
+Examples of 2-dimensional experiences may include the following: drawing, painting, tessellation design, etching, and paper arts.
 Examples of 3-dimensional experiences may include the following: metal making, ceramics, sculpture, and environmental and packaging design.
 Students will also be introduced to various artists, art styles, art careers, and world cultures.
 Different themes may include: art from various cultures, human proportion, information design, and visual culture; as well as additive and subtractive sculpting techniques.
-Art materials and techniques may include: acrylic and watercolor paints, clay, glazes, metals, plaster, carving foams, and the use of art software, such as Adobe PhotoShop Elements.
-8820 Health 8 Semester or Builds on the foundation of knowledge and life skills learned in Grade 7 Year - required health classes.
-It gives students a very relevant, interactive, fun, and Alternate exciting opportunity to not only think about the many decisions they will make, Days but also to learn more about those issues so that good decisions can be made!
+Art materials and techniques may include: acrylic and watercolor paints, clay, glazes, metals, plaster, carving foams, and 8820 Health 8 Semester or Year - Alternate Days the use of art software, such as Adobe PhotoShop Elements.
+Builds on the foundation of knowledge and life skills learned in Grade 7 required health classes.
+It gives students a very relevant, interactive, fun, and exciting opportunity to not only think about the many decisions they will make, but also to learn more about those issues so that good decisions can be made!
 This is a great place for self-reflection and discovery promoting an excellent transition as students move from middle to high school.
-8830 Business Semester or Students will have fun by exploring business concepts while creating and Exploration Year - running a business.
-This will include developing products and/or services, Alternate marketing the business through the development of a website, commercials, Days and print media, experiencing selling, and keeping financial records.
+8830 Business Exploration Semester or Year - Alternate Days Students will have fun by exploring business concepts while creating and running a business.
+This will include developing products and/or services, marketing the business through the development of a website, commercials, and print media, experiencing selling, and keeping financial records.
 Students will use word processing, desktop publishing, spreadsheet, database, presentation, digital imaging, Internet, and web page applications and discover how cooperation, leadership, and good decision-making skills are key to business success.
-In addition, students will research the impact education, 0040 skills, and career choice have on your financial future.
-8840 Engineering Semester or Students will investigate the designed world by creating projects and & Design Year - completing activities in the areas of material, manufacturing, construction, Alternate communication, transportation, energy, and biological technologies.
-0050 FACC Fire Days FACC EVPO is a sleep that application and familiar and familiar and 8850 FACS-Expo Semester or FACS EXPO is a class that explores creative cooking, sewing and family and Year - consumer science topics.
-Some of the units include baking breads and sweets, Alternate culinary knife skills, world cuisines, cake decorating, recipe innovation, food truck contest, hand sewing and embroidery, machine sewing projects, crafts for Days giving and more!
-This is a class for students that prefer hands on activities and enjoy opportunities to explore their creativity. enjoy opportunities to explore their creditivity.
+In addition, students will research the impact education, skills, and career choice have on your financial future.
+8840 Engineering & Design Semester or Year - Alternate Days Students will investigate the designed world by creating projects and completing activities in the areas of material, manufacturing, construction, communication, transportation, energy, and biological technologies.
+8850 FACS-Expo Semester or Year - Alternate Days FACS EXPO is a class that explores creative cooking, sewing and family and consumer science topics.
+Some of the units include baking breads and sweets, culinary knife skills, world cuisines, cake decorating, recipe innovation, food truck contest, hand sewing and embroidery, machine sewing projects, crafts for giving and more!
+This is a class for students that prefer hands on activities and enjoy opportunities to explore their creativity.